marcphilipp/nexus-publish-plugin/README.md

 Gradle Plugin that explicitly creates a Staging Repository before publishing to Nexus.
 This solves the problem that frequently occurs when uploading to Nexus from Travis, namely split staging repositories.

+## ⚠️ Deprecation 🛑

+This plugin is now deprecated and no longer maintained.
+The [Gradle Nexus Publish Plugin](https://github.com/gradle-nexus/publish-plugin) is the successor of this plugin and adds additional tasks to close and release staging repositories.

 ## Usage

 The plugin does the following: